-Makes sure your home can handle the aspect ratios.
+Makes sure your home can handle the aspect ratios

 Technology now allows a director to pick whatever aspect ratio they want for their art.
-You might be hampered by where the movie is showcased, but you can now use aspect ratio to your advantage.Take how Sean Baker used the iPhone to create an intimate portrait of the trans community in Tangerine.
+You might be hampered by where the movie is showcased, but you can now use this to your advantage.Sean Baker used the iPhone to create an intimate portrait of the trans community in Tangerine.
 He understood that seeing the world through a lens and aspect ratio of an iPhone would paint an intimate picture.

-This is a stunning work of aspect ratio art.
+This is a stunning work of aspect ratio art

 Or what about Christopher Nolan’s choice to use IMAX cameras to make parts of Interstellar look like we were in the vast expanse of space?
 It felt big and scary.
 We were steeped in the unknown.

-No one likes a large-format aspect ratio more than Nolan.
+No one likes a large-format aspect ratio more than Nolan

-Recently, Paul Schrader used a 1.33 aspect ratio for his movie, First Reformed.
+Recently, Paul Schrader used a 1.33:1 aspect ratio for his movie, First Reformed.
 It created a tinderbox of emotions and tension as the story progressed.
 We felt boxed in, like a caged animal ready to attack.
 That reflected the character’s story arc.

 But what if you’re not shooting for the big screen?

-Paul Schrader knows how to work his aspect ratio.
+Paul Schrader knows how to work his aspect ratio

-Understanding web aspect ratios
+Understanding WEB aspect ratios

 YouTube aspect ratio

 Everyone wants to put videos on YouTube but only a few people know how.
 Lucky for you, we make a lot of YouTube content.
-So we know they work best with things shot in 16x9.
+So we know they work best with things shot in 16:9.

 Instagram aspect ratio

 Social Media is key to any advertising or video posting.
-Instagram shoots photos and videos in a square, but it supports four unique aspect ratios.
+Instagram shoots photos and square format videos, but it supports four unique aspect ratios.
 This means you can be flexible with what you post.

-- Square (1:1 Aspect Ratio)
+- Square (1:1)

-- Standard Horizontal (16:9 Aspect Ratio)
+- Standard Horizontal (16:9)

-- Alt Horizontal (1.91:1 Aspect Ratio)
+- Alt Horizontal (1.91:1)

-- Vertical (4:5 Aspect Ratio)
+- Vertical (4:5)

 Facebook aspect ratio

-Your aspect ratio on Facebook is flexible.
+Notice the aspect ratio on StudioBinder's Facebook Page

 Twitter aspect ratio

 "Any aspect ratio between 2:1 and 1:1 is acceptable.
 For example, 1200 X 600 (2:1), 1200 X 800 (3:2) or 1200 X 1200 (1:1).
-After 1:1 aspect ratio (for example, 1200 X 1400) we'll crop to a 1:1 aspect ratio."

-Up Next: Free Storyboard Templates!
+Free Storyboard Templates!

 So, you’re ready to make a new video project?
 Now that you’ve got the aspect ratio squared away, it’s time to plan your shots.
 We have some opinions on whose software is best for that, but we’ll let you decide.